JoGDelta/RepData_PeerAssessment1/JoGDelta_RepData_PeerAssessment1.md

 This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

-The assigment will be completed in a number of parts using the ggplot2 plotting package.
+The assigment will be completed in a number of parts using both the base and ggplot2 plotting packages.

 ## Part 1 - Loading and preprocessing the data